KskAdch/TopologicalNumbers.jl/paper/paper.md

 For example, electrical conductivity is a key physical quantity that indicates how well a material conducts electric current.
 Typically, when a weak electric field is applied to a material, if quantum eigenstates exist in the bulk into which electrons can transition, the material exhibits finite electrical conductivity and behaves as a metal.
 Conversely, if such states do not exist, the electrical conductivity is low, and the material behaves as an insulator.
-Since the 1980s, topological electronic systems—including quantum Hall insulators and topological insulators—have attracted attention because they exhibit new states where the bulk is insulating, but the material’s surface possesses conducting electronic states [@Hasan2010Colloquium;@Qi2011Topological].
+Since the 1980s, it has been revealed that some materials exhibit states where the bulk is insulating but the material’s surface has conducting electronic states [@Hasan2010Colloquium;@Qi2011Topological].
+These materials are known as topological electronic systems, including quantum Hall insulators and topological insulators.
 Due to these novel properties, extensive research has been conducted to explore candidate materials and evaluate their characteristics.